GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Results

 \textbf{\DELS:}

 Our quasar-subtracted cube for \DELS\ reveals three extended narrow-line emission regions, as shown in Figure \ref{fig:DELSRegions} and labelled as Regions 1, 2, and 3.
+These three structures can be seen in both the 0.1''/pix and 0.05''/pix cubes.
 The integrated spectra for each of the regions are also shown in Figure \ref{fig:DELSRegions}.
 Our kinematic maps for the subtracted cube, showing the flux of the lines, their relative velocity, and linewidth in each spaxel are shown in Figure \ref{fig:DELSMapsQSO} for the N\&B quasar subtraction and in Figure \ref{fig:MapsBroad} for the BLR quasar subtraction.
 We fit the emission lines in the integrated spectra of each of the three regions with either one or two Gaussians, depending on whether a broader wing component is seen, using the spectral fitting method used to construct our kinematic maps described in Section \ref{sec:Maps}.
-The extracted flux values and velocities are given in Table \ref{tab:HostFlux} and flux ratios and our derived physical properties are listed in Table \ref{tab:HostProperties}.
+For Region 2, we exclude the central 9 pixels surrounding the quasar peak, as these are highly corrupted by the quasar subtraction and introduce significant noise and artefacts.
+The extracted flux values and velocities are given in Table \ref{tab:HostFlux} and the flux ratios and our derived physical properties are listed in Table \ref{tab:HostProperties}.

-Region 1 is a companion galaxy to the South-East of the quasar.
+Region 1 is a companion galaxy to the southeast of the quasar.
 The ellipse defining this region in Figure \ref{fig:DELSRegions} is offset $0.78''$ from the quasar position.
-In WMAP9 cosmology at $z=6.819$, $1''=5.446$ kpc, and so this offset is 4.26 kpc, quasar-to-centre.
-For reference, the region ellipse, which we fit by eye, has $a=0.814''=4.43$ kpc, $b=0.341''=1.86$ kpc and a PA of 54.6 degrees.
-By fitting a 2D Gaussian to the spatial distribution of the \oiiia\ flux in this region, we find this region can be best described with a $\sigma_a=0.18''=0.96$ kpc, an axis ratio of 0.73, and a PA of 58.7 degrees.
+In WMAP9 cosmology at $z=6.818$, $1''=5.446$ kpc, and so this offset is 4.26 kpc, quasar-to-centre.
+For reference, the region ellipse, which we fit by eye, has $a=0.814''=4.4$ kpc, $b=0.341''=1.9$ kpc and a PA of 54.6 degrees.
+By fitting a 2D Gaussian to the spatial distribution of the \oiiia\ flux in this region, we find this region can be best described with a $\sigma_a=(0.173\pm0.007)''=0.94\pm0.04$ kpc, an axis ratio of $0.70\pm0.04$, and a PA of $54\pm4$ degrees.
 We note that this is an unconvolved Gaussian fit to the observed shape, we have not considered the PSF extent or shape to determine an intrinsic size.